skohub-io/skohub-vocabs/README.md

 Since docker creates the content of this folder it will have root permissions.
 So in order to delete the content you might have to use `sudo rm public`

+Before running docker make sure there is the `.env` file and some data to process:

+    $ cp .env.example .env
+    $ cp demo/systematik.ttl data/

-Use this command to build your pages with docker:
+The use this command to build your pages with docker:

 `docker run -v $(pwd)/public:/app/public -v $(pwd)/data:/app/data -v $(pwd)/.env:/app/.env skohub/skohub-vocabs-docker:latest`